chung-leong/react-seq/examples/swapi-hook/README.md

   },
 ```

-Okay, moving on. `useSWAPI` runs a infinite loop:
+Returning to our hook, `useSWAPI` runs a infinite loop:

 ```js
     for (let i = 0;; i++) {